dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 __NOTE__: If you cannot see the image, the full entity can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/Author.php) and its repository can be found [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Repository/AuthorRepository.php).

+{% include tweet_quote.html quote_text="Doctrine is a great tool to have around when developing with PHP and Symfony." %}

 ### Creating a New BlogPost Entity

 Create new `BlogPost` entity by running the following command `php bin/console doctrine:generate:entity`